 Bitcoin and other major cryptocurrencies plummeted on Thursday but then recovered, moving once again almost in tandem with stock markets.
 Bitcoin plunged to 34,000 early on Thursday, then spiked to 39,000 as Ukraine's invasion created volatility in markets and cryptocurrencies alike.
 During the weekend, it dropped to the $37,500 level.
 If Bitcoin price declines, it may find support at $36,000 and $33,000, while resistance may be found at $40,000.

 Ethereum price plummeted to the $2,300 level, testing its support at that level, but then climbed to $2,700 as crypto markets started to recover from the effects of the Russian invasion in Ukraine.
 During the weekend, the ETH price dipped again, trading below the $2,640 support.
-In case of ETH price decreases, support may be found around $2,300 again.
+In case of ETH price decreases, support may be found at around $2,300 again.
 In case its price goes up, it may find resistance at $3,000 and further up at $3,400.

 BTC/USD 1h Chart